Jpedrdo/Nike-Shoes-Store/README.md

   <img src="src/imgs/cart.jpg" width="30%">
 </p>

 <h2 align="center">A fake store app with nike shoes to put in the cart just for fun.
 There is a trending and recent views session.
-You can also select your shoe size and check your cashout later.
+You can also select your shoe size and check your choice at checkout later.
 </h2>

 ## ⚙️ Technologies